Solutions-Guy/computercraft/README.md

 * Download Mod Menu Jar file: https://modrinth.com/mod/modmenu/version/6.2.2
 * Move all 3 mods into the mods folder: users/username/AppData/Roaming/.minecraft/mods // search for %appdata% on Windows

+## Starting up the Environment
-## Load the game and setup the following:
+Setup the following:
 * Computer
 * Disk Drive // with Floppy Disk
 * Turtle
 Note: The turtle should be on an elevated platform to be deployed in a straight line, it will starts placing blocks beneath it.
+Make sure you have plenty of room for the simple house build.

-## Turtle setup:
+## Turtle Setup
-Go into Turtle command line
+Go into Turtle command line and enter:
 ```
 $ refuel all // only needs a stack to complete this house)
 ```
 Note: Make sure the Turtle has fuel

+## Material Preprations
-## Setup 4 different items
+Setup 4 different items, and place them in the Turtle inventory.
 * Wall material // slot 1
 * Door // slot 2
 * Roof material // slot 3
 * Torch // slot 4
+Note: Turtles have a total of 16 slots.
+Turtles cannot carry an infinite amount of items, but you can program them to get items from chests.

 ## Deploy the Turtle
 Create a program and save it to a disk drive.

-Go into Turtle command line
+Go into Turtle command line, and enter:
 ```
 $ dir // you should see 'disk' and 'rom'
 $ cd disk //change to the disk drive